 - Thicker Leaves: Many hydrangeas do not perform well in heat, humidity, or windy conditions.
 The way to help them, is to improve the actual leaves.
 Leaves that are thicker and waxier can tolerate a bit more of these buzz kills.
 Each of the plants in the Seaside Serenade series have this improvement.
 Now, we’re not talking about gale force winds or beating down desert heat here, but you will notice the difference.

 At Seattle's Northwest Flower and Garden Show in February, we set a table of these new hydrangeas in full bloom.
 They were instant celebrities because they solve common problems for hydrangea lovers.
 We think you will want to take a closer look when visiting your local independent garden center this spring.
 As with most new plants, quantities are limited.
 Some will be available through Shop Monrovia, our online shopping portal.
 If you want these hydrangeas, do not wait!

 If you have questions, I would love to tell you more!
 Please use the comment section below.

-Another gorgeous, huge, ball-shaped mophead, but whatdistinguishes this one are the designer detailssuch as the jagged little serrated edges on each floret, and the bright-green eye that dots the each center.
+Another gorgeous, huge, ball-shaped mophead.
+What distinguishes this one are the designer details.
+For instance, the jagged little serrated edges on each floret, and the bright-green eye that dots the each center.
 Zone: 4 – 9.

-We saw both pink and blue versions up close (depending on soil pH) and were taken by the palette of blooms and buds.
+We saw both pink and blue versions up close (depending on soil pH).
+We were taken by the palette of blooms and buds.
 Pink flowers with rosy-red and purple buds; blue flowers with hot-pink and purple buds.
 Zone: 4 – 9